esphome/esphome-docs/components/sensor/xiaomi_ble.rst

      You have to have to be using the custom advertisement and solder on wires.
 See the section “ Reed Switch on GPIO PA6 (label on the "P8" pin)” on the pvvx github readme.
      The state is only updated whenever the BLE is advertised.
-     Do not use it if timming is critical, for example, door or window sensors.
+     Do not use it if timing is critical, for example, door or window sensors.

 Configuration example for Xiaomi stock firmware or ATC MiThermometer firmware set to "Mi Like" advertisement: